projectcalico/calico/security/tutorials/calico-policy.md

 {: .no-select-button}

-Access to `google.com` times out because it can resolve DNS, but has no egress access to anything other than pods with labels matching `run: nginx` in the `advanced-policy-demo` namespace.
+Access to `google.com` times out because we have not allowed that in our network policy the default deny still applies here, only the traffic that we have specified through policies are allowed through.

 ## 7. Clean up namespace